Centre for Extended Learning (CEL)

 Campus Wellness has professionals in Health Services and Counselling who provide primary medical care and mental health services.

-Waterloo LEARN is a web-based learning management system that enables instructors to manage course materials, activities and assessments and to interact easily and efficiently with their students outside the physical classroom.
+LEARN is Waterloo's web-based learning management system.
+It enables instructors to manage course materials, activities and assessments and to interact easily and efficiently with students outside the physical classroom.

 how to borrow books